nsand/newid/README.md

 * `force` - Renames matching files without being prompted
 * `insensitive` - Ignore case when finding matching files
 * `help` - Display usage help and immediately exit
+* `slugify` - Slugifies the file name, converting it to lowercase, replacing all non-English characters, and collapsing whitespace and separators into a single dash. (e.g., `this filè_010.jpg` => `this-file-010.jpg`)

 ### Supported placeholders
 * `{basename}` - The base name of the file